 Corporation tax is charged 19% but will rise to 25% in 2023.

 Paying corporation tax

 Corporation tax bills and returns are due annually, nine months after the end of the previous trading year.

 If the trading year ends in September, the return must be filed and the bill paid by June of the following year.

 Corporation tax is due on all profits, although certain business-related expenses can be deducted from your operating profit before tax is calculated.

-If money is extracted from the business, either as income or through paying a shareholder dividend, an annual self-assessment tax return will need to be completed.
+An annual self-assessment tax return will need to be completed if money is extracted from the business, either as income or through paying a shareholder dividend.

 Tax on dividends is calculated differently from standard income.
-However, the amount of tax paid on dividends will depend on which income tax band the overall income puts one in to.
+However, the amount of tax paid on dividends will depend on which income tax band the overall income puts one.

 New landlord tax rules

 Before April 2017, 100% of the buy-to-let mortgage interest costs could be deducted from the income tax bill.